“Lifestyle is a huge draw for the many young residents, with a varied, eclectic dining scene and retail opportunities to rival London”

 Still hungry for more?
 Try the independent galleries and music venues of the Northern Quarter, the Manchester International Festival, music concerts at Manchester Academy, or live comedy at Matt and Phred’s – the options are endless.

-Statistically, crime levels in Manchester are high, second only to London when compared with other major cities in the UK.
+Manchester, like the majority of the cities and towns in the UK, is safe when compared to similarly sized cities around the world.
+When compared specifically to cities and towns in the UK however, crime levels in Manchester are second only to London.
 Piccadilly Gardens, Chinatown and the Northern Quarter see some of the highest recorded numbers of crimes, whilst West Gorton and Didsbury are some of the safest areas of the city.
+That being said, Manchester is still a hugely popular city to live in and the vast majority of the population enjoy life without ever running into crime.

-Over 20% of Manchester is made up of green space, so wherever you choose to live you’re never too far from a good park.
-Heaton Park is the biggest park in Greater Manchester, stretching over 600 acres filled with greenery, a boating lake, an orangery and even an Animal Centre, while Wythenshawe Park in the south of the city is another popular spot which has recieved numbers Green Flag Awards over the years.
+Over 20% of Manchester is made up of green space, so wherever you choose to live you’re never too far from a chance to enjoy some nature.
+Heaton Park is the biggest park in Greater Manchester, stretching over 600 acres filled with greenery, a boating lake, an orangery and even an Animal Centre, whilst Wythenshawe Park in the south of the city is another popular spot which has received numerous Green Flag Awards over the years.